 Lexington Township does not have direct access to an interstate highway system.
-Interstates 69 and 94 are located approximately 20-25 miles to the south of the Township via M-25 or M-90 and M-19.
-M-25, previously known as US-25, is one of the main access routes through the Township and the Thumb Region running adjacent to Lake Huron.
+Interstates 69 and 94 are located approximately 20 to 25 miles to the south of the Township via M-25 or M-90 (Peck Road) and M-19.
+M-25 (Lakeshore Road), previously known as US-25, is one of the main access routes through the Township and the Thumb Region running adjacent to Lake Huron.
 M-25 serves the lakeside communities of Lexington, Port Sanilac, and Forestville in Sanilac County.
-M-90 provides east/west access in the Township and is a state trunk line route in the Thumb Region of Michigan.
+M-90 provides east/west access in the Township and is a state trunkline route in the Thumb Region of Michigan.
 M-90 begins near North Branch and ends at M-25 in the Village of Lexington.
-M-90 also provides access to M-19, which provides direct access to Interstate 69.
-I-69 provides access to US-23 and I-75 to the west and I-94 to the east.
+M-90 also provides access to M-19, which provides direct access to I-69.
+I-69 runs east-west in the Thumb, and provides access to US-23 and I-75 to the west and I-94 to the east.

-National Functional Classification (NFC)
+NATIONAL FUNCTIONAL CLASSIFICATION (NFC)